philfv9/spmf-server/README.md

 ## Overview

-[SPMF](http://philippe-fournier-viger.com/spmf/) is one of the largest open-source data-mining libraries, specialised in pattern mining, providing over 300 algorithms for:
+[SPMF](http://philippe-fournier-viger.com/spmf/) is the largest open-source data-mining library that is specialised in pattern mining, providing over 300 algorithms for:

 - Frequent itemset mining (Apriori, FP-Growth, …)
 - Sequential pattern mining